What is earned value management?

 Metrics to analyse performance

-Use the calculations discussed earlier in this article to create the KPIs of your project.
+You could use the calculations discussed earlier in this article to create the KPIs of your project.
 For consistency, keep the same methodology and metrics throughout the project.
-The statistics aim at giving visibility to the project team and senior sponsors on the project status.
+The statistics aim to give visibility to the project team and senior sponsors on the project status.

 Shortcomings of EVM

-Earned value management is great to measure the performance of a project.
-However, it is not always easy to put in place and does not solve all issues of project control.
-Below are some caveats around EVM that are worth being aware of.
+Earned value management is useful for measuring project performance.
+However, it is not always easy to implement, and it does not solve all issues in project control.
+Below are some caveats about EVM worth noting.

 EVM does not offer a holistic view

-Earned value management offers a narrow quantitative view on the project.
-It does not count for qualitative metrics such as customer satisfaction or quality of deliveries.
+Earned value management offers a narrow quantitative view of the project.
+It does not account for qualitative metrics such as customer satisfaction or the quality of deliverables.
 Some projects might be behind schedule but have exceptional results.
 Others might be over budget but achieve much more than expected.
-EVM does not consider these subtle, non-data driven achievements.
+EVM does not consider these subtle, non-data-driven achievements.

 Accurate and granular data is not always available.
 Yet, it is essential for EVM to reflect progress.
 As such, earned value management is not always possible.
 Additionally, if the data available is not accurate, the results of the calculation could be misleading.